Set up SMTP email service

 Part 2 Connect Scaleway to Porkbun

 a.
-For Enter domain name, enter your porkbun domain.
+Add your domain, for Add a domain external to Scaleway, enter your porkbun domain.
 For example: mycoolhubs.space

 b.
-At Estimated monthly cost, this would be your estimated number of emails beyond 300 transactional emails.
+For Estimated monthly cost, this would be your estimated number of emails beyond 300 transactional emails.

-🤔 Advice: You can enter zero here OR whatever you think you’ll need beyond 300 emails.
+💡Tip: You can enter zero here OR whatever you think you’ll need beyond 300 emails.
+In our example, we entered 5.

 Part 3 Domain verification and adding A Records

-In this step, you will add in the SPF, DKIM, MX, and DMARC records between Scaleway and Porkbun.
+Now you will add in the SPF, DKIM, MX, and DMARC records from Scaleway to Porkbun DNS records.

 Your DNS Records popup, the top will look like this: